nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 </details>

-Pay attention to the `payPlayerPoints` and `payBossPoints` functions, it will help us to pay CKB to each other when the player hit the enemy ship and the boss hit the player.
+Pay attention to the `payPlayerPoints` and `payBossPoints` functions — they handle CKB payments between players when the player hits the enemy ship or when the boss hits the player.

-We defined that the amount of CKB to pay is 1 CKB per point in `amountPerPoint`, meaning that if the player score 10 points, the boss will pay 10 CKB to the player and vice versa.
-The payment is done in real-time with the Fiber Network.
+We defined that payment rate as 1 CKB per point in `amountPerPoint`, meaning that if the player score 10 points, the boss will pay 10 CKB to the player and vice versa.
+All payments are made in real-time through the Fiber network.

 ## Integrating Micro-payment with Game Mechanics

-Now that we have the Fiber integration set up, let's integrate it with our Phaser.js game.
+Now that the Fiber integration is set up, let's integrate it with our Phaser.js game.

 ### 1. Edit the Main Scene

-The main file to edit is `src/scenes/MainScene.ts`, let's add some property in the `MainScene` class to host the Fiber nodes and the score.
+The main file to edit is `src/scenes/MainScene.ts`.
+We'll start by adding some properties in the `MainScene` class to host the Fiber nodes and track the score.

 ```typescript
 + import { prepareNodes, payPlayerPoints, payBossPoints } from "../fiber";